If you or your family has already been to court and the court issued an order, then the parties must comply with the items listed in the court order.

 A party found in contempt of court is required to pay the other party’s attorney fees, could face a jail sentence, and could be ordered to pay fines and court costs.

-Whether you need to enforce the terms of a previous court order or you are being accused of violating a court order, Attorney Heather R. Dyer can assist you in this matter.
-She handles all issues relating to Enforcement of Court Orders and Domestic Relations in Portage and Summit Counties.
+Whether you need to enforce the terms of a previous court order or you are being accused of violating a court order, our family law attorney can assist you in this matter.
+We handle all issues relating to Enforcement of Court Orders and Domestic Relations in Portage and Summit Counties.

 The ohiocrimelawyer.com website is designed for general information only.
 Any information on this site is not to be construed as formal legal advice from a criminal defense lawyer, a DUI lawyer, a family law lawyer or estate planning, wills, trusts, and probate lawyer, nor the formation of a lawyer/client relationship.
 Persons accessing this site are encouraged to seek personal advice regarding their individual legal issues.